What’s it like to travel to Puerto Escondido, Oaxaca, Mexico during COVID

 Where to get a COVID test in Puerto Escondido

 From January 26, 2021, visitors who wish to enter the USA are now required to show a negative COVID test valid from 72 hours prior to arrival.
-I only found one place where to take the COVID test in Puerto Escondido and these information are updated as of January 20, 2021.
+I only found one place where to take the COVID test in Puerto Escondido and this information is updated as of July 17, 2021.